11mushroom/UTF8sten_oxidised/README.md

   `encoder` and `decoder` binaries will be in `example/target/release` directory

-# using encoder and decoder scripts
+# usage of encoder and decoder scripts
   ```bash
   ./encoder "your message"
   ```